joey-public/joey-public.github.io/markdown/b_md2html_post1_pythonsetup.md

 ___

-## Introdution
+## Introduction

 In the previous post I created a list of the requirements for the custom markdown to html tool that I am creating.

 In this blog post I will cover how to setup my environment for this project.

-## Create a git Repository on GitHub

-The first thing I do whenever I start a new code project is to create a git repository on GitHub for it.
-Then I clone the empty repository to my computer.

 ## Setting up a Python Virtual Environment

-If you have never used a python virtual environment, then you should really check it out.
+It is a good idea to create a virtual environment when starting a new python environment.

 This [YouTube video][0] gives a great introduction to using the built in `venv` module in python if you want to learn more.

 I am working on a machine with Ubuntu 20.04 LTS so all of the instructions here assume that you are on a Linux machine with a bash shell.
 If you have another operating system or shell the general steps are the same, but the exact commands might differ.

-Anyways to create an environment named `myenv` int the `~/PythonEnvs/` directory type the following into your terminal on Linux:
+To create an environment named `myenv` in the `~/PythonEnvs/` directory type the following into your terminal on Linux:

 ```
 mkdir ~/PythonEnvs